Cunningham Drug (U.S.)

 Cunningham Drug was a drugstore chain based in Detroit, Michigan.
-Founded in October 1889 by Andrew Cunningham, the chain operated primarily within the state of Michigan, and was once the largest drugstore chain in the state.
+Founded on October 2, 1889 by Andrew R. Cunningham, the chain operated primarily within the state of Michigan, and was once the largest drugstore chain in the state.
 Its Michigan locations were closed and reopened in 1982 as Apex Drug, and were later sold to Perry Drug Stores.
 The last stores remained open in Florida until 1991, when they were sold to Walgreens.

 History

 A former Cunningham Drug (later Perry Drug and then Rite Aid) in Oscoda, Michigan.
 Since this picture was taken, the building has been re-tenanted by Goodwill Industries.

-Andrew Cunningham opened the first Cunningham drug store in Detroit in October 1889 when he purchased a storefront on at 264 Joseph Campau Avenue.
+Andrew R. Cunningham opened the first Cunningham drug store in Detroit in October 1889 when he purchased a storefront on at 264 Joseph Campau Avenue.
 By 1914, he owned five stores under different names.
 After 25 years in business, he moved his Standard Drug store from 14 Gratiot Avenue to 155 Woodward Avenue and consolidated all locations under the Cunningham's name.